 By the spring of 1865 Confederate General Robert E. Lee, who also had seen enough of war, was about to surrender to General Ulysses S. Grant.
 Lee sent Colonel Charles Marshall to Appomattox Courthouse to find a suitable building in which he and Grant might meet.
 The streets were almost deserted when Marshall stopped the first civilian he happened to see.
 It was Wilmer McLean who reluctantly agreed to loan the army his home.

 On the afternoon of April 9, 1865 the war once again revisited the McLean family.
 After a ninety-minute discussion, Lee surrendered to Grant in the parlor of Wilmer McLean’s house, effectively ending the Civil War.
 Just five days later Abraham Lincoln would be shot.
-More than 600,000 Americans died in the conflict, more than those killed in all the major U.S. wars since, and all of them perished on American soil.
+Recent research indicates at least 750,000 Americans died in the conflict, more than those killed in all the major U.S. wars since, and all of them perished on American soil.
 It was a defining event and arguably the most important one in the country’s history.
 Brothers fought brothers and fathers their sons.
 The war profoundly changed the way Americans envisioned their own nation, seeing it no longer as a group of independent states but as one nation, indivisible.

 Wilmer McLean had a unique and personal perspective on the Civil War as it can be said the conflict began in his front yard and ended in his front parlor.
 McLean’s second home is now part of the Appomattox Court House National Historical Monument.
 After the war, he and his family sold the house in 1867, unable to keep up the mortgage payments.
 They returned to their Manassas farm and later moved to Alexandria, Virginia where he worked for the Internal Revenue Service.
 He died there in the summer of 1882.